 Bonus Selection: Thorne Research – Potassium Citrate

 If you’ve ever used Thorne supplements, you know that they are a superior, quality product compared to most out there.
-My bonus selection and update for 2018 is the Potassium Citrate from Thorne Research.
+My bonus selection and update for 2018 is the Thorne Research - Potassium Citrate - Highly-Absorbable Potassium Supplement for Kidney, Heart, and Skeletal Support - 90 Capsules.
 A lot of problems with supplements happen around absorption, which is why if you need to take a potassium supplement, it is a good idea to get one that increases absorption in your gut.
 That’s why this pick from Thorne is such a good one.

-At only 12.30 per bottle (on Amazon), this potassium selection is one of the least expensive, even with the high-quality.
+At only 12.30 per bottle (Thorne Research - Potassium Citrate - Highly-Absorbable Potassium Supplement for Kidney, Heart, and Skeletal Support - 90 Capsules), this potassium selection is one of the least expensive, even with the high-quality.
 Potassium Citrate is generally used to treat certain conditions, promote kidney health and also help with muscle function as well.

 This is worth the buy.
 I am not a doctor but someone who has done lots of research and tried all sorts of things to prevent any gout attacks from happening i couldnt be happier i discovered this.
 As i am on a ketogenic diet and tend to eat a good amount of red meats i have not had any signs of gout. great buy!!!!